 Historical Rakhines Capital Sittwe is geographically positioned on an estuary with the Kaladan, Laymro and Mayu rivers emptying into the Bay of Bengal.
 The advantage of both sea and land routes to India played a large part in its early cultural and political success and development in the Southeast Asia region.

-Rakhine’s glorious historical past is linked to the fabulous and amazing township of Mrauk-U, a forty-mile boat trip upstream North of Sittwe.
+Rakhine’s glorious historical past is linked to the township of Mrauk-U, a forty-mile boat trip upstream North of Sittwe.
 Mrauk-U is historically acknowledged for its rich history going back more than two thousand years and its many archaeological sites, old pagodas and monasteries scattered across the landscape.